GoProperly/organization/competencies/roles/Data.md

 		</td>
 		<td>
 		<!--- Authority Business Alignment - "Good Questions" -->
-			1. Helps to organize business and data alignment processes that uncover needs.
+			1. Helps to organize business and data alignment processes that uncover needs.   <br/>
 			2. Explorating an ambiguous space, mapping to technical space, and communicating implications effectively and impactfully.
-Aligned to business strategy and value add.
+Aligned to business strategy and value add.  <br/>
-			3. Systematically approach questions of effectiveness and identify adjacent opporunities or questions; develop ideas for improving overall data program in understanding of problem and relevance of solutions.
+			3. Systematically approach questions of effectiveness and identify adjacent opporunities or questions; develop ideas for improving overall data program in understanding of problem and relevance of solutions.  <br/>
-			4. Effective thought partner for decision makers, improving their skills and thinking overall
+			4. Effective thought partner for decision makers, improving their skills and thinking overall  <br/>
-			5. Effective at understanding and communicating limitations of "knowing more"
+			5. Effective at understanding and communicating limitations of "knowing more" when a problem is no longer a "know more" situation. <br/>
 		</td>
 	</tr>
 </table>